jeff-wise/haskell-starter-kit-blog/README.md

 something here for everyone.

 Haskell pushes the limits of software development.
-It challenges you to try new ways of doing something that you already know how to do in another language.
-But it's not just a new syntax, it's a new paradigm, a new way of thinking about how to structure your code and solve common problems in software engineering.
-If you put enough effort into this new way of thinking, there's a good chance that the next time your coding in another language you'll think of the Haskell solution and wish you could just write a simple `where` clause, curry a function, or create a typeclass.
+It challenges you to try new ways of doing something you might already know how to do in another language.
+But it's not just a different syntax, it's a different way of thinking.
+You'll see old problems in a new way, and the tried-and-true solutions that you've relied upon before may start to appear a little rusty.
+It's happened to all of us -- there we are, programming in another language, as comfortable and confident as we've always been, when we find ourselves thinking about the Haskell approach and wishing we could write a simple `where` clause, curry a function, or do just a little bit of type-level programming.

 ------------------------------------------------------------------------------------